D-Katz/D-Katz/README.md

 ### I'm in my second year studying Computer Science at Carleton Univeristy in Ottawa, Ontario.

-My most recent position was being a Teaching Assistant at Carleton, where I helped teach a first-year Discrete Structures class.
+My most recent position was being a Business Intelligence Developer at CFIA, where I used many DBA and Back-End Tools to improve Data flow between Clients/Warehouse, as well as optimized report creation which helped Dev/Client communication.

-I'm most comfortable in Java and Python, and have many years of experience writing code in both.
-Furthermore, I've explored many different languages and frameworks including React.JS and SQL.
+I'm most comfortable in Java, C++, and Python Furthermore, I've explored many different languages and frameworks including React.JS, Docker, and SQL.
 You'll be able to find more information on my (<a id="resume-url" href="https://github.com/D-Katz/resume/raw/main/DavidKatzResume.pdf">Resume </a>) 📝.